-Gall mites are tiny (less than 0.3mm) sap-sucking creatures (arachnids) that cause a variety of abnormal growths on various plants.
-Although too small to be seen without a microscope, the galled tissues that they create are often very distinctive and easily recognised.
+Grape vine blister mite is a type of gall mite.
+Gall mites are tiny (less than 0.3mm) sap-sucking creatures that cause a variety of abnormal growths on various plants.
+Although the mites are too small to be seen without a microscope, the galled tissues that they create are often very distinctive and easily recognised.
 The excessive growth of hairs on the underside of leaves caused by some gall mites, including grapevine blister (or erinose) mite Colomerus vitis, is sometimes called a felt gall or erineum.

 Symptoms begin to appear in late spring.
 The upper surface of affected leaves bulges upwards, giving the leaves a puckered appearance.
-Beneath the raised areas, a dense coating of short fine hairs develops, amongst which the mites live and feed during the summer.
+Beneath the raised areas, a dense coating of short fine hairs develops, amongst which the mites live and feed.
 The hairs are usually creamy white but on some grape cultivars, the hairs may be pinkish red.
-In late summer the hairs start to dry up and they become brownish.
+In late summer the hairs start to dry up and they can become brownish.

 While the mites are sucking sap from the foliage and hairs, they secrete chemicals into the foliage that induces the abnormal growth.
 The hairy covering on the underside of the leaves could be mistaken for a fungal disease, such as mildew, but the mite is a much less serious problem.
 It does not affect the fruit and does not seem to have any harmful effect, apart from distorting the leaves.

 The mite can be tolerated as it will not affect fruiting or health of grape vines.